Updated: Nov 15, 2020

 Release these thoughts of worry at this moment and anchor into your here and now.

 What can you appreciate that is around you?

 Maybe you are sitting in bed.

 Maybe you are on the coach.

 Maybe you are at workstation from home.

-So just tune in to your present moment and feel alive within your body.
-Appreciate
+Tune in to your present moment and feel alive within your body.

 Appreciate if you are not sick.
 Your health.
 If your family is not sick.
 Their health.

 Appreciate if you see the sun and clouds each day.
 Your sight

 Appreciate if you can smell the salt in the air from the ocean.
 Your sense of smell.